neil-lindquist/neil-lindquist.github.io/cv.md

 Graduate Research Assistant - University of Tennessee (July 2019 through the present)
  * Developing optimizations and algorithms to address the performance of pivoting in dense, distributed LU factorizations.
    * Primarily focused on [SLATE](http://icl.utk.edu/slate/), a distributed, heterogeneous, dense linear algebra library.
-   * Approaches include randomization, relaxing pivoting criteria, and adjusting MPI calls.
+   * Approaches include randomization, relaxing pivoting criteria, and additive perturbations.
  * Experimented with mixing double and single floating point precision in GMRES, a sparse, iterative linear solver.
  * Contributed to a machine learning based workflow for classification of protein structures from XFEL diffraction patterns.